 See the following study showing that near infrared, but not far infrared, promotes free radical formation: Radical production by infrared A irradiation in human tissue

 Near Infrared Sauna Dangers: Potential to Cause Cancer

 Near infrared (IR-A) has been found to suppress the apoptosis that would normally occur after ultraviolet-B (UVB) exposure (Jantschitsch 2009).
-Apoptosis when cells with genetic damage die, to prevent them from becoming malignant.
+Apoptosis is when cells with genetic damage die, to prevent them from becoming malignant.
 Calles 2010 found that near infrared exposure affects the expression of 599 genes.
 11 of those genes relate to apoptosis.
 Costa 2015 confirmed that reduced apoptosis is dangerous, especially because they also showed decreased repair of DNA.
 This is due to a reduction of GADD45a protein (specifically 57.2% decrease at 48 hours, and 34.6% decrease at 72 hours).

 Even though the research is still coming in and there is much left to examine, High Tech Health simply cannot sell a product with evidence that it might promote skin cancer.
-The effect from near infrared takes place over a few days and it would be ridiculous to require sauna users to avoid sunburns for days after using the sauna.
+The effect from near infrared takes place over a few days and it would be ridiculous to require sauna users to avoid sunburns for days after using the near infrared or full spectrum sauna.
 As you will read in the next section, near infrared offers no benefits that would offset these alarming near infrared sauna dangers.